 It’s pretty damn obvious we didn’t get on this planet through Stork delivery in a knapsack, right?
 Anyone who thinks otherwise, well, you may want to ask your friends Santa and the Tooth Fairy their thoughts on the situation…

 When I decided to watch some educational TV, I thought that the History channel was a good place to start.
 I found a pretty good series called “Strange Rituals” which uncovers some taboo topics that have existed throughout the ages.
-Two of the episodes discussed that universally relatable topic – sex (well, it wasn’t going to be toilet habits, was it?)
-After watching it, I realised there was one subject surrounding sex that had been completely evaded, but is still an interesting one nevertheless – sex toys, gimmicks and games.
+Two of the episodes discussed that universally relatable topic: sex (well, it wasn’t going to be toilet habits, was it?)
+And soon after watching it, I realised there was one titillating subject surrounding sex that had been completely evaded…Sex toys, gimmicks and games.

-In order to suit all types of sexual appetite though, the introduction of toys to be placed in, on or around our erogenous zones is just not enough.
-The gap that needed to be filled was not of physical stimulation, but of mental.
-People don’t just want these things for the 5-second wonder at the end of the stimulation; they need something that they can indulge their personal desires into.
-So, just when you thought things had got crazy enough, they further developed sex as a brand by initiating the world of fetish.
-And I don’t just mean stockings and suspenders here, we’re talking fake kidnapping, gimp suits, dominatrix games, dolls specially made for their buyer’s tastes and even people admitting sexual adoration for inanimate objects, such as landmarks or cars, and engaging in sensual acts with said objects.
+In order to suit all types of sexual appetite though, toys to be placed in, on, or around, our erogenous zones was just not enough.
+The gap that needed to be filled was not of physical stimulation, but of mind.
+People don’t just want these things for the 5-second fireworks display at the end of the stimulation.
+They need something that will express their most personal desires.
+So, just when you thought things had become crazy enough, they went and introduced the world of fetish.
+And I don’t just mean stockings and suspenders here.
+We’re talking fake kidnapping, gimp suits, dominatrix games, dolls specially made for their buyer’s tastes, and even people admitting sexual adoration for inanimate objects (such as landmarks or cars) and engaging in sensual acts with said objects.

-To me, personally, it’s all a bit much (to put it diplomatically) I would suspect that this level of sexual fixation is a combined result of psychological development through individual life experiences, brain chemistry which sees hormonal release and reactions in the cortex to unusual stimuli, and societal acceptance to the endless opportunities for sexual boundaries to be pushed.
+Personally, this all a bit much for my little head.
+I’m a little more basic.
+But if I were to put my psychologist’s hat on, I would suspect that this level of sexual fixation is a combination of psychological development (crafted by a unique set of life experiences) brain chemistry (seeing hormonal release and reactions in the cortex to unusual stimuli) and the ever-growing societal acceptance towards sexual boundaries being pushed.

-With such a blend of causes, whether it is historical, psychological, scientific or sociological, is this industry unstoppable?
-Yes, there are still people like me who are trapped in a time warp and believe sex should be restricted to couples who are in love and that it needn’t be explored with anything more than pretty lingerie and our natural…facilities, if you will.
-But, this infinite opening for sexual discovery makes it a force to be reckoned with.
+With such a blend of causes, whether historical, psychological, scientific or sociological, is this industry unstoppable?
+Of course, there are still people like me who are trapped in a time warp and believe sex should be restricted to couples who are in love and that it needn’t be explored with anything more than pretty lingerie and our natural…facilities.
+But, with this infinite opening for sexual discovery, it certainly makes a force to be reckoned with.

-So, we have a choice.
-Either we stick with our own unique set of beliefs and defy the mutable erotic world, or we go with the buzz and see what lies beneath our own conservative prowess?
+Either, we stick with our own unique set of beliefs and defy the mutable erotic world.
+Or, we go with the buzz and see what lies beneath our own conservative prowess?